rjshvjy/puvi/.dev-index/code_usage_report.md

   - get_config in puvi-backend/puvi-backend-main/modules/system_config.py
   - ... and 1 more

+### update_query
+- Used by modules: expiry_utils
+- Files: 1
+- Functions using this table:
+  - update_expiry_tracking in puvi-backend/puvi-backend-main/utils/expiry_utils.py

 ### updates
-- Used by modules: package_sizes, cost_management
+- Used by modules: cost_management, package_sizes
 - Files: 2

 ### usage_stats